ritwikadas07/Computer-Vision-Final-Project/README.md

 ## Step 7: Build and Train LSTM Neural Network

 We developed our LSTM model using TensorFlow, focusing on setting up a straightforward network that could handle sign language gestures.
 We designed the model's structure simply and then trained it with the data we had collected.
-During training, we adjusted a few settings to make sure the model learned effectively and could accurately recognize different gestures.

 ## Step 8: Make Predictions